Plant Cell Vacuoles

 Tonoplast membranes at their cytoplasmic surfaces are associated with polysomal complexes engaged in protein synthesis.
 In the course of time the central vacuole gets loaded with wide variety chemical components.
 The most perplexing situation is that during transformation of mature parenchyma cells into meristematic cells the central vacuole disappears.
 What happens to the vacuolar components is not known.

 The loading of variety of components in to cell vacuoles bring about changes in the osmotic potential of the cell sap.
-As a consequence of this, water may freely enter into protoplast; this has been taken as evidence to argue that tugour changes within the cell sap is mainly responsible for the growth of the negative turgour pressure.
+As a consequence of this, water may freely enter into protoplast; this has been taken as evidence to argue that tugour changes within the cell sap is mainly responsible for the growth.
 But now it is known that the growth of the cell takes place without development of turgour pressure.

 Inorganic substances found in the vacuole show variation from cell type to cell type.
 For example, more than 90% of the total cellular Mg2+ ions are found within the vacuole.
 On the contrary, the total concentration of calcium ions and copper ions is just 6% and 2% respectively.
 But the most common ions like K+ ions are equally distributed between cytoplasm and vacuoles.
 In certain cases more than 40% of the total phosphates are found in vacuoles and most of it is in the form of polyphosphates called